 - d.
 Cash and cash equivalents Cash and cash equivalents comprise cash balances, call and short-term deposits with original contractual maturities of 3 months or less, and subject to an insignificant risk of changes in value.
 Bank overdrafts that are repayable on demand and form an integral part of the Group's cash management are included as a component of cash and cash equivalents for the purpose of the consolidated statement of cash flows. - e.
-Accounts receivable Accounts receivable are stated at cost less allowance for doubtful accounts (Note 7) and any impairment losses (Note 3 (i)). - f.
+Term deposits Term deposits comprise of bank deposits with original maturities greater than three (3) months. - f.
+Accounts receivable Accounts receivable are stated at cost less allowance for doubtful accounts (Note 7) and any impairment losses (Note 3 (k)). - g.
+Prepayments and other assets Prepayments and other assets consist primarily of costs paid for future services occurring within a year.
+These costs include insurance, business license and real property tax fees which are being amortized over the terms of their respective agreements or period, respectively.
+Security deposits exists with Governmental agencies and private entities and are recognized in the consolidated statement of financial position as 'other assets' - h.
 Investments Investments are recognized on a trade date basis and are initially measured at cost.
 Investments are classified at fair value through profit or loss and are stated at fair value, with any resultant gain or loss recognized in the consolidated statement of comprehensive income.
 The fair value of such investments is the quoted bid price at the date of the consolidated statement of financial position.